The Rise of the Fourth Power - Iran

 Tim’s Summary:

-University of Chicago professor Robert Pape is doing a series of interviews with Breaking Points in which he describes how Trump’s conflict with Iran fits his concept of “The Escalation Trap.”
+University of Chicago professor Robert Pape is doing a series of interviews with Breaking Points in which he describes how Trump’s conflict with Iran fits with his concept of “The Escalation Trap.”
 (See Summary Below)

 Pape suggest this conflict could go on for a long time.
 I’ve heard estimates of two years.